 by Robert Minor

 Mt.
 Dabajian is an iconic mountain located in Taiwan’s central Xueba National Park.
+Learning how to hike Mount Dabajian is easy.
 The hike into the area takes 3 days and hikers stay for 2 nights at the famous 99 Cabin.
 Mt.
 Dabajian is ranked #28 on Taiwan’s 100 Peak list.
 Hikers can actually peak 4 of the 100 Peaks of Taiwan on this hike.
 Above, Mt.
 Dabajian on the left and Mt.Xiaobajian on the right.

 In order to do this hike you must get a National Park permit from the Xueba (Sheipa) National Park website.
-(See link below) The park site has an English version, but it can be a bit confusing on how to proceed.
-The best thing to do is apply via the Chinese site.
+(See link below) The park site has an English version.

 Most people do the Mt.
 Dabajian route in 3 days.
 You apply for the hiking route to Mt.
 Dabajian that goes from Guanwu Forest Park to the 99 Cabin on Day 1.
 Day 2 is your hiking day up to the peaks area and back to 99 Cabin.
 Day 3 is walking out back to Guanwu.
 Once you get your permits, you need a police permit as well,.
 When you head to the trailhead on Day 1, bring 3 copies of your permits as there are 3 checkpoints.
 The picture above is the police checkpoint at Guanwu Forest Park.
 They will allow you to drive to the trailhead after you check in.

 * One note: The drive to Guanwu can take a long time depending on where you come from.
 The drive up the mountain road Route 122 is winding and 60km long and ends at Guanwu.
 There a lots of small hotels you can stay at on the 122 the night before you begin the hike.
 We stayed at one just 10km from Guanwu.

 The Trailhead at Dalu Foresty Road